Skip to main content

 In the 1962 essay reprinted below, Clarke made extraordinary predictions about the coming communications revolution.

-During World War II Clarke had served in the Royal Air Force as a physicist working on early-warning radar defense.
+During World War II, Clarke had served in the Royal Air Force as a physicist working on early-warning radar defense.
 In 1945 he wrote a seminal essay in Wireless World pointing out that a German rocket could get into orbit around the earth with a little more fuel (and no heavy bomb).
 "It will be possible in a few more years to build radio-controlled rockets which can be steered into orbits beyond the limits of the atmosphere and left to broadcast scientific information back to the earth."
 Subsequently, he wrote a number of books on the subject including Interplanetary Flight (1950) and The Exploration of Space (1951).

 After Alan Shepard became the first American in space in 1961, American Heritage asked Clarke to write about how our efforts in space would affect daily life.
 The resulting essay was published in our sister magazine, HORIZON, in February, 1962.

 Who would have then believed that the coming communications revolution would so completely change our lives?
-Clarke seemed farfetched when he predicted "instant mail without mailmen," telecommuting, cheap long-distance calls, and many other implausible ideas.
+Clarke seemed farfetched when he predicted "instant mail without mailmen," telecommuting, cheap long-distance calls, and many other implausible advances.

 Earlier, in 1958, American Heritage had published an essay by Clarke on the trans-Atlantic cable.